| Massage Therapists

 from an approved school or training program is usually required

+in order to practice massage therapy.
 After completion of a training program, many massage therapists

 opt to take the national certification examination for therapeutic